 Childrens’ performing dance groups

 “Dorot” Modern Dance Company (founded 1995) at the Makif Gimel High-School and the NOA Dance Ensemble at the Makif Aleph High-School were both established by Be’er-Sheva-born dancer-choreographer Dedi Alufer (b.1973-), who also produced a number of musicals from 1999 and is currently the CEO of the “Sol” Dance Company (founded 2016).
 The Dance Center at Makif Gimel is currently directed by local classical ballet dancer & choreographer Yishai Kersanti (b.1986-).

 “Holit” (lit., sand dune; founded 2005) – Israeli and Modern Dance Theater, consisting of hundreds of young dancers from Be’er-Sheva’s high-schools.
-“Holit” performances combine many styles of dance to create prize-winning dance-theater choreographies (mostly by Liran Michaely) that are performed across Israel and abroad – 054-2202088.
+“Holit” performances combine many styles of dance to create prize-winning dance-theater choreographies (mostly by the company choreographer, Mr. Liran Michaely) that are performed across Israel and abroad – 054-2202088.

 “Shalvah” – Georgian Folk-Dance Troupe (founded 1973) was named after the late founder, Shalvah Ephremashvili.
 The dancers are mainly family members plus other Georgian dancers.
 Director, choreographer: David Ephremashvili – 052-2709699, 08-6414051.